ales-tsurko/cells/README.md

 # Cells

 Cells is a live coding environment.
-It allows you to organize and run code snippets for interpreted programming languages.
+It allows you to organize and run code snippets for interactive programming languages.

 Cells allows you to run simultaneously in the same project:
 - Clojure